gvoze32/c9cli/README.md

 # c9tui

-Simple Cloud9 IDE bash script to create and manage users.
+Cloud9 IDE bash script to safely create and manage private users using Docker or SystemD service.

 # Install
 Please choose one of the version.